-- Offer a surgical mask for suspected COVID-19 infection for those who can tolerate it. - Cover nose and mouth during coughing or sneezing with tissue or flexed elbow for others.
+- Universal masking of all HCWs, patients and visitors in hospital areas should be followed. - Cover nose and mouth during coughing or sneezing with tissue or flexed elbow for others.

 4.3 Implementation of empiric additional precautions

 4.3.1 Contact and Droplet precautions for suspected COVID-19